The Location Library is a set of algorithms for location based analysis, including the following features:

 - Efficiently develop prototypes of location based algorithms and prove the feasibility of use cases, for example in conjunction with the Jupyter notebook

-- Create location based programs that run in the HERE Open Location Platform batch/stream pipelines
+- Create location based programs that run in the HERE Workspace batch/stream pipelines

 The Location Library allows you to process information in the cloud for various use cases, including the following.